Want inspiration and special offers for your development? Sign up to our email alerts here!

 This course is registered with the CMA (Complementary Medical Association), which is internationally recognised as the elite force in professional, ethical complementary medicine by professional practitioners, doctors and, increasingly, by the general public.
 Upon completion of the course you can gain membership to the CMA, which in addition to supplying a professional accreditation, offers a number of benefits, all of which can be found here.

-Upon successful completion of this course, learners can also receive a certificate of achievement from ABC Awards and a Learner Unit Summary, which lists the details of all the units the learner has completed as part of the course.
+Upon successful completion of this course, learners can also receive a certificate of achievement from Quality Licence Scheme and a Learner Unit Summary, which lists the details of all the units the learner has completed as part of the course.
 (This certificate is optional and costs an additional £15).

-ABC Awards is a leading national Awarding Organisation, regulated by Ofqual, and the Welsh Government.
+The Quality Licence Scheme is a leading national Awarding Organisation.
 It has a long-established reputation for developing and awarding high-quality vocational qualifications across a wide range of industries.

-This course has been endorsed under the ABC Awards and Certa Awards Quality Licence Scheme.
+This course has been endorsed under the Quality Licence Scheme.

 Training Course Content